-- Every 20 minutes, 1 person in the US gets cancer caused by HPV.
+- Every 20 minutes, 1 person in the US gets a cancer caused by HPV.

-- The goal is to have at least 8 out of 10 New Jersey youths vaccinated with all 3* doses of HPV vaccine by 2020.
+- The goal is to have at least 8 out of 10 New Jersey youths vaccinated with all recommended* doses of HPV vaccine by 2020.

 New Jersey Girls

-- About 7 out of 10 New Jersey girls surveyed received 1 dose of HPV.
+- In 2016, about 7 out of 10 New Jersey girls surveyed received 1 dose of HPV.

-- About 4 out of 10 New Jersey girls surveyed received all 3* doses of HPV.
+- In 2016, about 5 out of 10 New Jersey girls surveyed received all recommended* doses of HPV.

-- The goal is to have at least 8 out of 10, New Jersey girls vaccinated with all 3* doses of HPV vaccine by 2020.
+- The goal is to have at least 8 out of 10, New Jersey girls vaccinated with all recommended* doses of HPV vaccine by 2020.

 New Jersey Boys

-- About 5 out of 10 of New Jersey boys surveyed received 1 doses of HPV.
+- In 2016, about 5 out of 10 of New Jersey boys surveyed received 1 doses of HPV.

-- About 3 out of 10 of New Jersey boys surveyed received all 3* doses of HPV.
+- In 2016, about 3 out of 10 of New Jersey boys surveyed received all recommended* doses of HPV.

-- The goal is to have at least 8 out of 10, New Jersey boys vaccinated with all 3* doses of HPV vaccine by 2020.
+- The goal is to have at least 8 out of 10, New Jersey boys vaccinated with all recommended* doses of HPV vaccine by 2020.

 Is HPV vaccine safe?